kalindudc/craftle/CONTRIBUTING.md

 ## Use a Consistent Coding Style

+**Please DO NOT reformat the entire project.
+If you are making changes to existing code, only format that specific section of code rather than the entire file.
+If you are adding new files please adhere to the following code style guidelines.**

 * Craftle uses the Google Style guide with indentations set to 4 spaces rather than 2
 * Use the provided [code style](docs/code-style.xml) for IntelIJ users
 * For other IDEs please use the [Google Java Style](https://google.github.io/styleguide/javaguide.html) guide with 4 spaces  for indentation